its21/its21.github.io/_posts/2022-12-08-pale-blue-dot.md

     </div>
 </div>
 <div class="caption">
-     Left: Voyager 1.
-Right: Voyager 1 position in February 1990 when it captured the "Pale Blue Dot" image, as part of the "Family Portrait of the Solar System" series.
+     Voyager 1 and its position on February 1990 when it captured the "Pale Blue Dot" image, as part of the "Family Portrait of the Solar System" series.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">